shreyavni/ReelMatch/README.md

-# Reel Match — AI Movie Recommendation Web App
+# 🎬 Reel Match — AI Movie Recommendation Web App

 A full-stack content-based movie recommendation system.
-Enter a movie you like, and the app returns 10 similar titles — each with **poster, rating, genres, and description** — pulled straight from the trained dataset (no external API calls needed at request time, so it stays fast and doesn't depend on any third-party rate limits).
+Enter a movie you like, and the app returns 10 similar titles, each with **poster, rating, genres, and description** — pulled straight from the trained dataset (no external API calls needed at request time, so it stays fast and doesn't depend on any third-party rate limits).